mjjstockman/hull-college/TESTING.md

 The page was taking a long time to load.
 This was fixed by reducing the file size of images used.
 This was initally done using [TinyPNG](https://tinypng.com/), a smart lossy image compression tool and [Squoosh](https://squoosh.app) was used later in development to change all images into AVIF format to further reduce their file size.

 The sticky header (with the logo and navigation) initially displayed behind the iframe map.
 This issue was sovled by adding a z-index of 1 to the header.
-This suggestion was found [here](https://stackoverflow.com/questions/52091989/embedded-iframe-video-overlap-the-fixed-navbar-while-scrolling)
+This suggestion was found [here](https://stackoverflow.com/questions/52091989/embedded-iframe-video-overlap-the-fixed-navbar-while-scrolling).

-The [following](https://validator.w3.org) showed errors for the description and keywords meta tags in the head.
+The [HTML Validator](https://validator.w3.org) showed errors for the description and keywords meta tags in the head.
 This was due to mismatching quotation marks, as seen below:
 <img src="assets/images/quotation.avif" alt="Inccorect quotation marks for meta tags">

 [Back to top ⇧](#Hull-College-Testing)